 Dr. Bernhoft's Story

-Welcome to my practice.
-I have come a long way since my days as a budding academician at UCSF.
-We change the face of medical practice, by doing a lot of things differently.
+Welcome to our practice.
+We change the face of medical practice by doing a lot of things differently.
 For one thing, we take patient symptoms seriously, no matter how “weird” they may sound.
-I, Dr. Bernhoft, come by that naturally, in part because my uncle, who taught Internal Medicine at one of the UCLA hospitals always said “listen, and the patient will tell you what is wrong.”
-That may seem like a no-brainer to you, as a patient, but many doctors prefer to spend money on tests rather than taking the time to hear what the patient has to say (let alone examine the patient).
+I first learned this in part because my uncle, who taught Internal Medicine at one of the UCLA hospitals always said, “listen, and the patient will tell you what is wrong.”
+That may seem like a no-brainer to you, as a patient, but many doctors don't take the time necessary to hear what the patient has to say, much less have the training to diagnose "mysterious" symptoms.

 But there’s another reason.
 My mother always used to say, in jest, “no gynecologist should be allowed to operate until he has had a hysterectomy.”
 In a way, this center is a memorial to her joke.
-Because my family and I have been sick, have had “weird” symptoms, and know what it’s like to bounce around the medical system not getting useful help.
+Because my family and I (Dr. Peak too), have been sick and have experienced “weird” symptoms, we know what it’s like to bounce around the medical system not getting useful help.

 Allow me to introduce myself.
-I, Robin A. Bernhoft, MD (FACS, FAAEM, DABEM, etc), graduated from Harvard College with an honors degree in British History, then got my MD degree at Washington University in St. Louis, one of America’s best medical schools, where I graduated near the top of my class.
+I am Robin A. Bernhoft, MD (FACS, FAAEM, DABEM, etc).
+I graduated from Harvard College with an honors degree in British History, then got my MD degree at Washington University in St. Louis, one of America’s best medical schools, where I graduated near the top of my class.
 I completed seven years of general surgery residency at UC San Francisco, and a fellowship in liver and pancreatic surgery in London, at the Royal Postgraduate Medical School, Hammersmith Hospital.
 In the process of all that, I published twenty-four medical and surgical research and clinical papers in peer-reviewed journals, plus a number of abstracts.
-I’ve published four more peer-reviewed papers in the last three years.
+I’ve published four more peer-reviewed papers in the last several years.

 After completing my fellowship, I went into private practice in the Seattle area, and joined the Clinical Faculty at the University of Washington.
 I had a very busy private practice, but had to quit operating after I developed skin rashes caused by all approved forms of soap.
 The skin on my hands and arms broke down and the open sores not only looked nasty but also became a source of potential infection to my patients (and to myself, since we had a number of AIDS patients in our practice).